How to Train My Dog Not to Bite?

 Normally, puppies of any dog breed develop important social skills when interacting with litter mates during the first few weeks of development.
 More importantly, they learn how much pressure (bite inhibition) is appropriate to use when play biting.

 For example, say a puppy clamps down a bit too hard on another puppy during play.
 The victim yelps “eee eeee eee” and cowers off; play stops for both pups.
 The biter didn’t mean to hurt the other pup; it was an accident, and is upset when he loses his play companion.
-Hence he learns not to bite so hard next time so play can continue.
+Therefore, he learns not to bite so hard next time so play can continue.

 ‘Soft Mouth’ Dog Training